 Horizon three technologies (red) are things that are likely to emerge in the more distant future (20 years plus).
 Companies should keep an eye on developments in these areas and explore if appropriate.

 Finally, the outer edge of the table (grey) are what we’ve termed Ghost Technologies.
 This is fringe thinking territory with some examples bordering on lunacy.
 However, while each example is highly improbable none, or very few, are actually impossible.
 There’s also a joke hidden in this section, which hopefully readers will be able to locate.

-Each of the 100 technologies has been given an abbreviation, followed by a brief and hopefully self-explanatory description.
-Each technology is then categorized according to one of five subjective themes (Data Ecosystems, Smart Planet, Extreme Automation, Human Augmentation and Human-Machine Interactions).
+Each technology is also categorized according to one of five subjective themes (Data Ecosystems, Smart Planet, Extreme Automation, Human Augmentation and Human-Machine interactions).

-Finally, on the far right of the table are examples of companies or institutions active in each of the technology areas.
-These examples are not comprehensive and if we have missed anyone significant, please forgive us - things move fast and new companies appear and disappear.
+On the far right of the table are examples of companies or institutions active in each of the technology areas.
+These examples are not comprehensive and if we have missed anyone significant (or put someone in the wrong place) please forgive us and do let us know.